Driving the unpaved Nucla-Delta Road to Columbine Pass in Colorado

-Columbine Pass is a high mountain pass at an elevation of 2.790m (9,154ft) above the sea level located in Montrose County, in Colorado, USA.
+Columbine Pass is a high mountain pass at an elevation of 2.790m (9,154ft) above the sea level located in Montrose County, in the US state of Colorado.

 Pic&more info: https://activerain.com/blogsview/4694160/the-delta-to-nucla-road-over-the--uncompahgre-plateau